IsmarAraujo/Hello-World/README.md

 # Hello-World
-Repository do lean how to use git.
+Repository to learn how to use git.